2019 Annual Print Collection

-Gallery Gevik is pleased to announce the release of the 2017 Annual Cape Dorset Print Collection.
-This collection features thirty prints, each in an edition of 50, which will go on sale October 21st, 2017.
+Gallery Gevik is pleased to announce the release of the 2018 Annual Cape Dorset Print Collection.
+This collection features thirty-four prints, each in an edition of 50, which will go on sale Saturday October 20th, 2018.

 This year's collection features the following artists: